NUDT-HA4B/UP-Bern/README.md

 ## Description

 This repository implements the source code for the paper **"UP-Bern: A Unified Progressive Transition Framework for Biomedical Entity Recognition and Normalization"**.
-The framework leverages **PubMedBERT** and integrates **UMLS** for biomedical entity recognition and normalization.
-It identifies biomedical terms from PubMed abstracts and maps them to **UMLS** concepts using either a local database or an API for querying.

 ## Requirements